 As time passed and the demand grew, Ypsilanti meals on Wheels purchased vans and equipped them with refrigerators and microwave ovens.
 Up until that time, volunteers had picked up cold meals, prepared at Eastern Michigan University, and heated them at each stop.

-Today, Ypsilanti meals on Wheels owns four vans and delivers approximately 200 hot meals each day, Monday through Friday.
-Drivers pick up the meals at Eastern Michigan University Hoyt Conference center and pack them into insulated containers that maintain the appropriate temperature until the delivery of the last meal.
+Today, Ypsilanti meals on Wheels owns four vans and delivers approximately 200 hot meals & 200 cold meals each day, Monday through Friday.
+Meals are prepared and delivered directly to the YMOW office by Valley Food Service.
+The meals are packed into insulated containers that maintain the appropriate temperature until the delivery of the last meal.